This page explains how to enter all the pricing inputs in the Binomial Option Pricing Calculator.

 For the Futures type, the label will be "Futures Price".
 Make sure to enter the current futures price of the futures contract underlying the option, not the cash price of the underlying security to the futures contract.

 Enter volatility in the yellow cell C10.
 It should be in percent annualized, as volatility is usually quoted.

 Volatility is one of the most difficult inputs to decide.
-Unlike underlying price, strike, or time to expiration, it is not fixed or easily observed in the market – it requires predicting the future (knowing the volatility of the underlying asset’s price over the life of the option).
-It is where option pricing stops being exact mathematics and starts to involve experience and feelings.
+Unlike underlying price, strike, or time to expiration, it is not fixed or easily observed in the market – it requires predicting the future (knowing the volatility of the underlying asset's price over the life of the option).
+It is where option pricing stops being exact mathematics and starts to involve experience and intuition.

 There are various approaches to estimating volatility.
 You can use the underlying asset's historical volatility, the implied volatility of similar options (such as options on other stocks from the same industry), or a combination of these.
 It is also common to adjust volatility for seasonality and upcoming events (for instance, approaching company earnings tend to inflate implied volatility of stock options).

 In the dropdown box in cell C12, select if the option is American or European.